 The sequence of drugs recommended was more effective than starting with a high-dose oral aminosalicylate alone.
 There was some uncertainty around the cost effectiveness of this sequence.
 The data on the effectiveness of high-dose oral aminosalicylates combined with topical aminosalicylates was from an 8‑week clinical trial.
 The committee believed that in practice, people whose disease did not respond to treatment within 4 weeks would switch to another treatment.
 When the cost-effectiveness analysis allowed for early switching, the combination of a high-dose oral aminosalicylate and topical aminosalicylate was not cost effective.
 However, if it was assumed that everyone continued treatment as described in the trial, the combination of a high-dose oral aminosalicylate and topical aminosalicylate was more likely to be cost effective.
 The committee took the uncertainty about the cost-effectiveness results in the different scenarios into account in recommending the combination as first-line treatment.

 There was some evidence on methotrexate for inducing remission, but it did not show a clear benefit, and there was no evidence on oral tacrolimus.
-To address these gaps in the evidence, the committee recommended further research on the effectiveness of tacrolimus and methotrexate.
+To address these gaps in the evidence, the committee made a research recommendation on the effectiveness of immunomodulators in unresponsive ulcerative colitis.

 Most of the evidence was for adults.
 However, the committee agreed to generalise the recommendations to all people with a mild-to-moderate exacerbation or first presentation of ulcerative colitis.

 There is limited evidence on oral corticosteroids.
 In addition, the committee agreed that the use of oral corticosteroids is generally reserved for later lines of treatment because of concerns about side effects.
 It is not clear which corticosteroid is most effective for each extent of disease.
 There is also limited evidence on immunomodulators, specifically oral tacrolimus and systemic methotrexate for each extent of disease.
-The committee recommended further research to address these uncertainties.
+The committee made a research recommendation on corticosteroids for the induction of remission in mild-to-moderate ulcerative colitis to address these uncertainties.

 The new recommendations classify the extents of ulcerative colitis differently.
 This more closely reflects current practice, so will be clearer and more informative for people with mild-to-moderate ulcerative colitis and healthcare professionals.